Ruth Wilson Gilmore

 Ruth Wilson Gilmore (born April 2, 1950) is a prison abolitionist and prison scholar.
-She is the Director of the Center for Place, Culture, and Politics and professor of geography in Earth and Environmental Sciences at The City University of New York.
-She has been credited with "more or less single-handedly" inventing carceral geography, the “study of the interrelationships across space, institutions and political economy that shape and define modern incarceration”.
+She is the Director of the Center for Place, Culture, and Politics and professor of geography in Earth and Environmental Sciences at the Graduate Center of the City University of New York.
+She has made important contributions to carceral geography, the "study of the interrelationships across space, institutions and political economy that shape and define modern incarceration".
 She received the 2020 Lifetime Achievement Award from the American Association of Geographers.

 Early life and education

 Ruth Wilson was born on April 2, 1950 in New Haven, Connecticut.
-Wilson's grandfather organised the first blue collar workers’ union at Yale University.
-Her father, Courtland Seymour Wilson, was a tool-and-die maker for Winchester.
+Wilson's grandfather organised the first blue collar workers' union at Yale University.
+Her father, Courtland Seymour Wilson, was a tool-and-die maker for Winchester Repeating Arms Company.
 He was active in the machinists' union.
 He later was assistant dean of student affairs at Yale Medical School, then went to Yale-New Haven Hospital in the Office of Government and Community Relations.

 In 1960, Wilson attended a private school in New Haven as one of its few working-class students and the first, and mostly only, African American student.

 In 1968, she enrolled at Swarthmore College in Pennsylvania, where she became involved in campus activism.
 In 1969, Gilmore, Fania Davis (the younger sister of radical activist Angela Davis), and other students occupied the school's admissions office hoping to persuade the administration to admit more black students.
 Following the sudden death of the university president, white students spread false rumors that the occupying students were to blame.
-The next morning, Gilmore learned that her cousin, John Huggins, along with another Black Panther, Bunchy Carter, had been murdered at UCLA.
+The next morning, Gilmore learned that her cousin, John Huggins, along with another Black Panther, Bunchy Carter, had been murdered at University of California, Los Angeles.

 In the wake of those events, Gilmore left Swarthmore and returned home to New Haven.
 She then enrolled at Yale, where she obtained a bachelor's degree in drama.